 Venture to any of these beaches for a relaxing afternoon.
 Or, if you fancy a trek, take a walk in any of the national parks that dot the coastline.

-If you’re more in the mood for a road trip, the Grand Pacific Drive is one of the most scenic drives in Australia.
+If you’re more in the mood to get away for a few days, some of these beaches would be great stops on a South Coast road trip itinerary.
+The Grand Pacific Drive is one of the most scenic drives in Australia.
 Starting in the Royal National Park, the 140-km routh crosses the Sea Cliff Bridge and continues through Wollongong, Shellharbour, Kiama, and the Shoalhaven.

 If you have a good travel guide, you can find many more spots worth a visit.
 Here’s one we like:

 Best South Coast NSW beaches

 Killalea beach is the perfect spot for a weekend getaway.
 Coined by locals as ‘The Farm’, this beach is popular with surfers and swimmers alike.
 The clean picnic areas, barbeques, and camping areas offer a nice spot to unwind, and relax.
 There is also a bunkhouse within the campgrounds which offers backpacker-style accommodation for the less prepared traveller.